Are you looking for Maryland waterfront homes for sale? Here is what you need to know first!

 Do You Know The Difference Between Riparian vs. Non-riparian Rights?

 When you are looking at waterfront property, you will have two choices: riparian or non-riparian.
 Understanding these two terms is crucial.

 Maryland Riparian Rights

-When Maryland waterfront homes have riparian rights it means that they have a deed that extends all the way to the waters edge.
+When Maryland waterfront homes have riparian rights it means that they have a deed that extends all the way to the water’s edge.
 The water (ocean, bay, river, stream, etc.) actually forms one of the property’s boundary lines.
 When you own riparian rights you have direct access to the water and the right to extend use into the water (ex: building a pier) with the approval of the local government.
-An important restriction on this regulation is that your right to extend and improve your lot cannot encroach upon the neighbors’ rights.
+An important restriction on this regulation is that your right to extend and improve your lot cannot encroach upon the neighbours’ rights.

 Maryland Non-Riparian Rights